Skip to main content

 These implications extend beyond the famous raid that is the pivotal event in the town’s fortunes.
 John Brown chose Harpers Ferry as his target largely because there was a federal arsenal there; and at that arsenal various manufacturing techniques had been worked out that not only would help decide the outcome of the conflict Brown did so much to ignite, but would shape the way Americans live in the twentieth century.

 The abundant water that drove the musket works also powered a foundry, mills, and a machine shop.
-In the 1830s the Baltimore & Ohio Railroad and the C&O Canal both got there, and by the 1850s Harpers Ferry had become a busy industrial city.
+In the 1830s, the Baltimore & Ohio Railroad and the C&O Canal both got there, and, by the 1850s, Harpers Ferry had become a busy industrial city.
 All the mills and shops and foundries are gone now; only some ruined turbines, the canal, the railroad edging the town with its wooden trestle, and the sense of falling water everywhere suggest the sometime vigor of the place.
-The armory, which by 1859 had grown to twenty workshops, is gone too, but what went on there is clearly and economically explained by weapons-making exhibits in the master armorer’s handsome house.
+The armory, which, by 1859, had grown to twenty workshops, is gone too, but what went on there is clearly and economically explained by weapons-making exhibits in the master armorer’s handsome house.
 Its only tenant, Armistead Ball, didn’t have a very tranquil stay there.
-In 1859 John Brown seized him as a hostage; two years later he was making guns for the Confederacy.
+In 1859, John Brown seized him as a hostage; two years later, he was making guns for the Confederacy.

 John Brown led his “Provisional Army of the United States” across the B&O bridge on the night of October 16, 1859.
 The fifty-nine-year-old zealot had come a long, grim road to Harpers Ferry.
 Steeped by his father in the abolition movement and the most stringent Calvinism, tried by failure after failure, he had murdered five pro-slavers out in Kansas, and had come back east to interest certain Boston abolitionists in financing a new scheme.
 Brown planned to seize the armory, set up a free state defended by the slaves who would rally to his cause, and go on to destroy slavery in America.
-He had eighteen of his twenty-one men (five black, thirteen white, among them his sons Owen and Oliver) along to help him.
+He had 18 of his 21 men (five black, 13 white, among them his sons Owen and Oliver) along to help him.

-At first everything went well.
+At first, everything went well.
 The raiders cut the telegraph lines, secured the armory, and collected hostages.
-Then the shooting started.
+Then, the shooting started.

-Soon the alarm was out, the militia was rallying, and all through a long, violent, random day filled with the slam and chatter of gunfire one after another of the raiders fell.
+Soon, the alarm was out, the militia was rallying, and all through a long, violent, random day filled with the slam and chatter of gunfire one after another of the raiders fell.
 Trapped in the enginehouse with a few hostages and the remnants of his Provisional Army, one son dead at his feet and the other dying, John Brown waited for morning.
 With it came regulars, under Col. Robert E. Lee.
 The marines rushed the “fort”—one was killed—and battered in the door, and that was that.
 The messy, foolish incident was over, and best forgotten.

 Except they didn’t kill John Brown.
 He was beaten senseless, and as soon as he regained consciousness, he began speaking in the reasonable, articulate, calm, and eloquent voice that would be stilled only by the noose.
 During the weeks between the raid and the gallows, he underwent the transformation in a good part of the public mind from the figure in John Steuart Curry’s only well-known painting—the frenzied madman clutching gun and Bible, summoning the great storms about him in Kansas—to the gentle patriarch laying down his life to atone for a grievous national wrong.